azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 ## Conclusion

 Apple engineers have done a lot of work to make Core Data work seamlessly with SwiftUI framework.
 Property wrappers like @FetchRequest and @SectionedFetchRequest are optimized to work with SwiftUI framework and they are only available in the View (View is also a ViewModel in SwiftUI).
+For your next app try to use the available property wrappers in SwiftUI, you will be impressed at how much less code you have to write to achieve the same result.

 I hope you enjoyed this article!

+If you liked this article, then you may consider checking out [my courses](https://azamsharp.com/courses).

 ## Source Code